linuxlawson/gitmark/README.md

 with the same numbered footnote.
 Here, clicking the reference number
 directs us to the related footnote.
-The footnote[^2] gets its name
+The footnote gets its name[^2]
 because of its placement
 in the footer of a page.[^3]

 [^1]: Reference numbers are written in superscript.

-[^2]: With GitHub markdown, the footnote is automatically placed in the footer.
+[^2]: As always, the footnote is placed in the footer, hence the name.

-[^3]: The footer is the margin at the bottom of the page usally containing information.
+[^3]: The footer is the margin at the bottom of the page usally containing information
-page numbers, copyrights, references, etc.
+such as page numbers, copyrights, references, etc.

 ```